 The Power Tier

-In your search for a CRM system, you will quickly encounter the Power Tier players in the space: Salesforce.com, SAP, Oracle and Microsoft Dynamics 365.
-Each of these offerings can do the job, but also do a lot more than what you were thinking.
-These competitors have been in a continuous battle for years, and their weapons of choice are “Features”.
-Hundreds and even thousands of features.
-For many businesses, advanced features and capabilities are the key to their selection criteria.
-For businesses considering moving to a CRM for the first time, these Power Tier solutions may seem overwhelming and very expensive.
-In addition, it can take quite a bit of time and effort to make them work for your needs, and configure all of the available features to your liking.
-After that, you may have difficulty getting your users to adopt a complex system, for what used to be a pretty easy effort with Outlook and Spreadsheets.
+In your search for a CRM system, you will quickly encounter the Power Tier players in the space: Salesforce.com, SAP, Oracle, and Microsoft Dynamics 365.
+Each of these offerings can do the job and do a lot more than what you were thinking.
+These competitors have been in a continuous battle for years, and their weapons of choice are “Features”… hundreds and even thousands of features.

+Advanced features and capabilities are the keys to their selection criteria for many businesses.
+For businesses considering moving to a CRM for the first time, these Power Tier solutions may seem overwhelming and expensive.
+In addition, it can take quite a bit of time and effort to make them work for your needs and configure all of the available features to your liking.
+After that, you may have difficulty getting your users to adopt a complex system for what used to be a pretty straightforward effort with Outlook and Spreadsheets.
 It is not uncommon for users to revert to the “tools they know”.
 Low user adoption is the number one cause of failed CRM initiatives.

 The Middle Tier

 The Middle Tier is significantly larger than the Power Tier and includes many options, including Open Source projects and industry-specific options.
 For almost any industry you can think of, there is a CRM system built specifically for it.

 Open-Source is a good option if you have a development team on board; otherwise, it is best to avoid these.
 Industry-specific solutions can be attractive, provided your business runs the way they expect.
 But today, conforming your business to fit your software is a dated notion.
 Also, many industry-specific solution providers have trouble keeping up with the basic features we expect today, like mobile access.

 The Simple Tier